A Line in the Sand(ys)

-In 2021 I turned forty years old and true to midlife-crisis form, I did something drastic and decided not to get another full-time job, to finish writing my first novel, and start a podcast (you can read more about that specifically on the Support page).
+In 2021 I turned forty years old and true to midlife-crisis form, I did something drastic and decided not to get another full-time job, but to finish writing my first novel, and start a podcast instead (you can read more about that specifically on the Support page).
 It took a while to nail down the subject of our podcast but in the end we settled on something we felt we'd faced a lot, and something I found fascinating to explore - loss.

-So to give you some background on who we are and our experiences with loss, I thought at least one of my early blog posts should tell you a bit about the story of Chris & Claire.
+So, to give you some background on who we are and our experiences with loss, I thought at least one of my early blog posts should tell you a bit about the story of Chris & Claire.

 The next five years were a rollercoaster of decisions, thoughts, tears, smiles and frustration, while also waiting to see if a pregnancy would happen naturally - after all, the consultant had said 'it only takes one'.

 There were other big losses along the way with more funerals, my brother (a young father) battling a nasty cancer (which turned my family upside down), and the loss of our rescue rabbit, Alan (who we'd had for a year).

 We didn’t give up on the idea of children, and met with couples who had adopted and fostered, we heard about embryo adoption, egg donation, sperm donation, surrogacy and natural IVF.
 In the end we decided to have six months to consider all options, and, being Christians, we also asked a select few (who were already praying for us) to specifically pray as we mulled it all over and kept trying naturally.
 Technically, it wasn’t impossible for us to get pregnant, so it seemed like a good plan.
 Sadly, none of these options resulted in a path we felt we could move forward with, and there was no pregnancy.

 Then, we discovered new pains along the way.